Boxing: Israel Adesanya's trainer Eugene Bareman on why Junior Fa will beat Joseph Parker

 Parker v Junior Fa: 'Groundbreaking' fight still a real possibility

-Thirty-year-old Fa, undefeated over 19 professional fights, has been troubled by health issues and inconsistency over his career, and Bareman readily admits the latter has held Fa back.
+Thirty-year-old Fa, undefeated over 19 professional fights, has been troubled by health issues and inconsistency over his career and Bareman readily admits that has held Fa back.

 But Bareman, now in hot demand due to his work with Adesanya and fellow members of Auckland's City Kickboxing gym, including Dan Hooker, also had praise for Parker, a 28-year-old with a 27-2 record on his way back after those two back-to-back defeats to Anthony Joshua and Dillian Whyte in 2018.